 So let’s topple those idols and put them in their proper place…at the foot of the cross!

 3. Turn our expectations into intentions.

 Unmet expectations lead to disappointment.
-Disappointments piled up over time lead to discouragements.
-Discouragement, when left to fester, can turn into full fledged depression.
+Disappointments piled up over time lead to discouragement.
+Discouragement, when left to fester, can turn into full-fledged depression.

 And as homeschooling mamas, we tend to get pretty rigid with our expectations.
 The stakes are high, right?
 That is why so many of us spend too much time discouraged!

 The key problem is this: We put expectations on people and situations that we have zero control over!
 We can’t control the weather, when our kiddos get sick, or our children’s attitudes.